List of active and deprecated Ethereum testnets, including Kintsugi.

 Solv Protocol - an all-in-one financial tool for creating and trading financial NFTs.

-Paymagic - an automated platform for DAOs and crypto teams to automate frequent payouts to their community like running payroll, paying bounties, funding grants, issuing rewards, and reimbursing expenses.
+Paymagic - an automated platform for DAOs and crypto teams to automate frequent payouts to their community such as running payroll, paying bounties, funding grants, issuing rewards, and reimbursing expenses.

 Interested in reading more?